-To meet the course objectives, we will rely on case studies involving company financial reports and disclosures.
+To meet the course objectives, we will rely on case studies involving company financial report and disclosure scenarios.
 Therefore, this course is case-based, as opposed to textbook-based.
 Several of the cases illustrate that significant accounting analysis issues can arise from new organizational and technological innovations.
 For example, derivative instruments, securitization and other accounting vehicles, and various forms of intangible property have all created challenging accounting issues.
+While a particular case solution is important, the process for achieving the solution is its most critical component.
+A higher-quality and well-developed process will enhance a solution's integrity.
+Possible solutions are often composed of a host of alternative positions.
+Rather than focusing on finding the correct answer, one should consider the possible alternative courses of action, eliminate those that appear to be unreasonable, and analyze what remains to determine a perceived optimal solution for the case.